 Embedded Checkout Overview

-embedded-checkout sub-module can be used to embed BigCommerce’s Optimized One-Page Checkout into non-native storefronts like WordPress.
+The Checkout SDK's embedded-checkout sub-module (opens in a new tab) can be used to embed BigCommerce's Optimized One-Page Checkout (opens in a new tab) into non-native storefronts like WordPress.
 You can see this in action within the BigCommerce for WordPress plugin, which uses the same process described here as a checkout option for merchants.
-For more information about the plugin, see BigCommerce for Wordpress.
+For more information about the plugin, see BigCommerce for WordPress.

 How it works

 <iframe> to display BigCommerce's PCI-compliant Optimized One-Page Checkout on non-BigCommerce web pages.